 If you are considering making the first move in a divorce, make sure you have a plan and have considered all the implications.
 The decision you are about to make will have far reaching consequences and change your life – and that of others – forever.

 Don’t drag your children into the dispute with your wife

 This is the best divorce advice for dads that I know.
 True also for mums, of course, and should be the central consideration for all couples going through a family breakup.
-You need to try and keep things civil with your wife for the children’s sake.
+You need to try to keep things civil with your wife for the children’s sake.

-It is understandable to want to discuss the situation with the children, particularly if you feel you have been wronged, but you need to remember that they are the innocent party in these matters and that they need to remain children, rather than having adult conversations with you about the situation.
+It is understandable to want to discuss the situation with your children, particularly if you feel you have been wronged.
+But you have to remember that they are the innocent party in these matters and that they need to remain children, rather than having adult conversations with you about the situation.

-If you need to get a message through to your wife then do it directly, and if she tries to use the children to pass messages to you respond to her directly.
-Don’t say negative things about their mum, you may no longer have feelings for her, but they certainly do, don’t put them in a difficult position.
+If you need to get a message through to your wife, then do it directly and, if she tries to use the children to pass messages to you, respond to her directly.
+Don’t say negative things about their mum.
+You may no longer have feelings for her, but they certainly do, so don’t put them in a difficult position.

 Do everything you can to reach an agreement

 There is an old cliché that woman can keep an argument going longer than a man.
 From our experience in the family law sector, both sides can be as bad as each other on this.
 However, prolonging an argument, digging your heels in, arguing a point of principle – none of these things do anything at all to help in a divorce negotiation on any topic.

 Do whatever you can to reach an agreement without ending up needing to go to court to seek a judge’s view.
 Going to court guarantees only that things taking longer and cost you more.
 It guarantees neither side the outcome they want.